Billionaire Ron Burkle seems to have changed his mind about his ambitions plans for Bob Hope’s estate in Toluca Lake.

-When the investor / architecture buff bought the property back in 2018, he was looking to restore it and build four to six other homes on the sprawling 5-acre property, Mansion Global reported at the time.
+When the investor/architecture buff — who also owns Bob Hope’s other iconic house in Palm Springs — bought the property back in 2018, he was looking to restore it and build four to six other homes on the sprawling 5-acre property, Mansion Global reported at the time.

 And restore he did.

-But he decided to leave the rest of the plans in the hands of the estate’s future owners, listing the property for sale with a whopping $29 million asking price.
+But he decided to leave the rest of the plans in the hands of the estate’s future owners, listing the property for sale in May 2022, asking a whopping $29 million for Bob Hope’s former house.

-Burkle, who co-founded of the investment firm Yucaipa and has a net worth of over $2 billion, has long been snapping up iconic celebrity estates and architecturally distinct homes.
+Burkle, who co-founded the investment firm Yucaipa (The Yucaipa Companies, LLC) and has a net worth of well over $2 billion, has long been snapping up iconic celebrity estates and architecturally distinct homes.

 He’s also the owner of Michael Jackson’s Neverland Ranch, and previously owned Frank Lloyd Wright’s Ennis house (made famous by its appearance in the 1982 Blade Runner movie).

-And since he’s now looking to offload it, this gives us the perfect excuse to kill a few minutes marveling at the many merits of this spectacular estate.
+And since he’s now parting ways with the comedian’s former Toluca Lake home, we have the perfect excuse to kill a few minutes marveling at the many merits of this spectacular estate.

-Bob Hope’s estate in Toluca Lake, a true legacy from the Golden Age of Hollywood
+Bob Hope’s house in Toluca Lake, a true legacy from the Golden Age of Hollywood

 The legacy residence, often referred to as the jewel of Toluca Lake, is every bit as grand as you’d expect.